Sign up to Orange Genie today!

 You’ll be an employee of the umbrella company, rather than a “worker”, which means you’ll have all the rights that UK law affords to employees.

-This means you have full employment rights, including sick pay, maternity/paternity pay, access to a workplace pension and paid holiday, and you retain these rights when you’re between assignments.
+This also means you have full employment rights, including sick pay, maternity/paternity pay, access to a workplace pension and paid holiday, and you retain these rights when you’re between assignments.

 Additional benefits